 Our team is constantly introducing new customers to iDashboards and our software, so we’ve heard almost every question possible.
-One way that we like to answer our new customers’ questions is through our storyboarding process.
+One way that we like to answer our new customers’ questions is through our dashboard storyboarding process.

 Many people hear “storyboarding” and think of a film set and the way a director plans his shots and frames, and the iDashboards storyboarding process is similar.
 Just like when a director is framing a movie, our goal is to drilldown from endless possibilities into the best charts for our client’s key performance indicators (KPIs) and metrics.
 There isn’t a formal set of rules for creating a logical, intuitive or insightful dashboard – so how do we go from a blank canvas to powerful insights from data?
-The storyboarding process is the answer.
+The dashboard storyboarding process is the answer.

 Here’s a high-level overview of how we can help you get started with your new dashboards by storyboarding.